-The 1-wire bus is a system which has a single bus master and one or more slaves.
-In most instances the DS199X behaves as a slave.
+The 1-Wire bus is a system that has a single bus master and one or more slaves.
+In most instances, the DS1994 behaves as a slave.
 The exception is when the DS1994 generates an interrupt due to a timekeeping alarm.
-The discussion of this bus system is broken down into three topics: hardware configuration, transaction sequence, and 1-wire signalling (signal types and timing).
+The discussion of this bus system is broken down into three topics: hardware configuration, transaction sequence, and 1-Wire signaling (signal types and timing).